electroglyph/atheriz/docs/07_mixins.md

 The `Flags` mixin provides uniform boolean properties allowing for immediate identification across game routines.
 Standard properties include:
 `is_pc`, `is_npc`, `is_item`, `is_mapable`, `is_container`, `is_script`, `is_tickable`, `is_account`, `is_channel`, `is_node`, `is_modified`, `is_deleted`, and `is_connected`.

-Reference `example_game/flags.py` for the standard implementation.
+Reference the `flags.py` in your game folder (generated from `atheriz/objects/base_flags.py`) for the standard implementation.

 ### 7.1.2 Adding Custom Flags
 To add new states (like custom flags), set the attribute directly in the `Flags` initializer: